Click on the tabs below to review our adult education policies and procedures.

 If you need documentation of your enrollment in the Wallace Community College Adult Education/GED Preparation Program for the Department of Public Safety, you must do the following:

-1. Attend the GED classes for at least 30 days without an absence.
+1. Attend the GED classes for at least 30 class hours without an absence.

 2. Ask your teacher to complete a form which documents your attendance during that time.